cristianradulescu/tmtools/README.md

 ## 3. Application's structure
 The main sections are:
 * 3.1.
 HR
 * 3.2.
+Accounting
+* 3.3.
 Travel
-* 3.3.
-Reimbursement
 * 3.4.
 Admin

 ### 3.1.
 HR
 This is where the employees' details can be managed.

 ### 3.2.
-Travel
+Accounting
-In this section you can generate the documents which contain the travel details.
-You can also manage generic destinations and travel purposes.
+Create the documents which contain the travel or reimbursement details.

 On the _Travel Documents_ list page there is the _Print_ button which generates the document in a printable format.

 ### 3.3.
-Reimbursement
-In this section you can generate the documents which contain the reimbursement details.

-On the _Reimbursement Documents_ list page there is the _Print_ button which generates the document in a printable format.
+Travel
+Manage generic destinations and travel purposes.

 ### 3.4.
 Admin
 Manage application's users (add, delete, set permissions...).